The Private Wealth & Private Client Review: Cyprus

 Special defence contribution tax

-Special defence contribution (SDC) tax is payable by individuals who are both resident and domiciled in Cyprus on interest, dividend and rentals received at the rates set out below.
+Special defence contribution (SDC) tax is payable by individuals who are both resident and domiciled in Cyprus on interest, dividends and rentals received at the rates set out below.
 Individuals who are resident but not domiciled in Cyprus enjoy a full exemption from SDC on all investment income generated on a worldwide basis.
 Residence is determined in the same way as for income tax purposes.

-The principles set out in the Wills and Succession Law, Cap.
-195 (WSL), which follow the principles of English common law, are used to determine domicile.
+The principles set out in the Wills and Succession Law, Cap 195 (WSL), which follow the principles of English common law, are used to determine domicile.
 In summary, an individual acquires a domicile of origin at birth.
 It is generally the same as the domicile of the father at the time of birth, and in exceptional cases that of the mother.
 A domicile of origin may be replaced by a domicile of choice if in actual fact an individual permanently establishes himself or herself in another country with the intention of living there permanently and dying there.
 However, an individual will be deemed to be domiciled in Cyprus if he or she has been a tax resident for 17 or more of the 20 tax years immediately preceding the year of assessment.

 Relief or credit for tax paid abroad may be available either under the terms of a double tax treaty or by way of unilateral relief.